chrishyland/chrishyland.github.io/_posts/2019-07-01-Reading_List.md

 ## Netflix Shows

 #### Living Undocumented
-5/5 TBD.
+4/5 TBD.

 #### Inside Bill's Brain: Decoding Bill's Gates
-4.5/5 TBD.
+4/5 TBD.

 #### American Factory
 4/5 TBD.

 #### The Game Changers
+4/5: TBD.

 #### World War II in HD Colour
 4.5/5: A really good series exploring Europe's darkest days.
 The way that they were able to colour old footage was incredible and the way that they weaved all the different moving parts into one smooth cohesive narrative was great.

 #### Dawn Wall
-5/5: Really inspiring and heart-wrenching documentary on Tommy Caldwell climbing the Dawn wall accompanied by a true partner Kevin Jorgeson.
+4/5: Really inspiring and heart-wrenching documentary on Tommy Caldwell climbing the Dawn wall accompanied by a true partner Kevin Jorgeson.

 #### Icarus
 4.5/5: A must watch into cheating in sports.

 #### Sour Grapes
 4.5/5: A must watch into cheating in the wine industry.

-#### Tidying Up with Marie Kondo
-2.5/5: This did not help motivate me to start cleaning up but feel content just watching other peoples' homes get cleaned.

-#### Street Food
-3.5/5: Only watch the episode on Thai food!

 ---